grame-cncm/midishare/src/common/ReadMe.txt

 This is the current state of the MidiShare project.
-The project is published under the GNU Library General Public License.
-You should have received a copy of the GNU LGPL along with this distribution; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 The MidiShare kernel development documentation is located in the DevGuide folder.